FutureTL/Fullstack-blog-project/readme.md

 Solution: In postman I had set body and then form-data, so this format expects a middleware like multer because it is used for sending files also along with normal text values.
    - I had to select raw in body and actually send json data.
 Caution: for this your app.js should have app.use(express.json())

+Error: cannot access "USER" before initialization.
+I am getting the error from using User reference in personal_blog.model.js line 12.
+- ONE reason why this error might be obtained is due to circular dependency, we are calling personalBlog in User and User in personalBlog. lets see.
+-solution- lol!
+The problem was not circular dependency.
+I will not putting the name of the reference in " ".
+I had to write ref: "User" , not User.